-Bitou's main physical security threat arises in the area of control over its physical assets, facilities and employees.
+Bitou's main physical security threat arises in control over its physical assets, facilities and employees.
 Further a risk of insufficient physical security to buildings and facilities.

 Security personnel and access systems are deployed to mitigate this threat.
 However, control over security personnel and access systems should be continuously reviewed for adequacy.